 - The article should indicate complete research story in simple language to be understood by the general public.
 No complex figures, graphs, equations or formulae should be included except self-explanatory infographics which may be formulated for effective communication.

-- Only original articles sent exclusively for nomination for AWSAR award will be accepted.
+- Only original articles sent exclusively for nomination for AWSAR competition will be accepted.
 Articles previously published elsewhere, or simultaneously sent for publication elsewhere, are not acceptable.

 - The applicants are requested not to mention their name, affiliation, and contact details in the submitted article.

 - Articles submitted should carry a declaration that the article is original and has not been previously published elsewhere.

 - Article of 1000-1500 words (A4-size with 2.5 cm margin on all sides, single column, Times New Roman font for English & unicode font for Hindi, font size 12, 1.5 line spacing written in MS Word) will be accepted for further scrutiny.

 - Applicants found guilty of plagiarism and multiple submissions by same author, will be blacklisted and debarred from being participation in future.

 - All articles should be submitted through an online portal.